Soe Win (prince)

-Maha Chandra Kumara Soe Win (မဟာစန္ဒြကုမာရစိုးဝင်း; born 15 January 1947) is a retired Burmese diplomat, prince and senior male member of the Royal House of Konbaung as the Pretender to the Throne of Burma (abolished in 1885) since 2019.
+Maha Chandra Kumara Soe Win (မဟာစန္ဒြကုမာရစိုးဝင်း; born 15 January 1947) is a retired Burmese diplomat, prince and senior member of the Royal House of Konbaung as the pretender to the Throne of Burma (abolished in 1885) since 2019.
 He is the eldest son of Prince Taw Phaya Gyi and great-grandson of King Thibaw and Chief Queen Supayalat.

 Early life

 Soe Win was born on 15 January 1947 in Rangoon, Burma.
 He is the eldest son of Prince Taw Phaya Gyi and his first wife, Khin Kyi.
 He graduated from Rangoon University.
-He had married Tin Lay Wai and they both have a son named Min Oo and a daughter named Sandi.
+He is married to Tin Lay Wai and they both have a son named Min Oo and a daughter named Sandi.

 Career

 Soe Win worked to promote a positive image of Myanmar overseas, even during the darkest periods of military rule.
 He joined the Burmese Foreign Service, becoming First Secretary in Washington, DC, from 1987 to 1991.
 He served as Ambassador extraordinary and plenipotentiary to Japan until 1999, Pakistan from 1999 to 2003, Australia from 2003 to 2005 and also served in Hong Kong and China, before retiring in 2009.
-Later, he joined the Myanmar Football Association to coach the national team in their unsuccessful bid to win the World Cup in New Zealand in 2015.
-He once managed Myanmar national under-19 football team and was head of the International department of Myanmar Football Federation.
+Later, he joined the Myanmar Football Association to coach the national team in their unsuccessful bid to win the FIFA U-20 World Cup in New Zealand in 2015.
+He once managed the Myanmar national under-19 football team and was head of the International department of Myanmar Football Federation.

 He served as deputy director-general of Protocol from 2006 to 2008.
 He also served as vice-chairman of the Myanmar-China Friendship Association.

 In 2017, Soe Win requested the Thai royal family and government to stop airing the Thai historical drama Plerng Phra Nang, loosely based on Hsinbyumashin's life, claiming it insulted the Burmese royal family.
-Soe Win called the drama Plerng Phra Nang as "unwatchable" and "distasteful" for insult the Burmese royal family and asked government for the series to be taken off the air.
-The producer, Chitralada Disayanon, argued that the plot was "unrelated to Burma and is completely fictional, with the costumes and setting not meant to evoke any country or time period in particular".
+Soe Win called the drama Plerng Phra Nang "unwatchable" and "distasteful" for what he deemed its insult to the Burmese royal family and asked the government for the series to be taken off the air.
+The producer, Chitralada Disayanon, argued that the plot was "unrelated to Burma and completely fictional, with the costumes and setting not meant to evoke any country or time period in particular".